-These workshops were designed support new beekeepers through the first season and meant to be taken as a series.
-Participants have an opportunity to learn this fascinating skill with the support the instructor and a community of other new beekeepers.
-Our class will take you through an entire season with your bees.
+These workshops were designed to support new beekeepers through their first season of beekeeping.
+Participants have the opportunity to learn this fascinating skill with the support of an experienced instructor and a community of other new beekeepers.
+The series will take participants through an entire season of beekeeping.

 Class Schedule and Content Brief

 Date: Saturday, March 11th Time: 9:00am-12:00pm

 This class will cover expectations and an introduction to keeping bees in your back yard.
 We will have an opportunity to meet our fellow beekeepers.
 There will be a demonstration hive available for inspection and plans for building your own top bar hive.

 Date: Saturday, April 8th Time: 9:00am-12:00pm

 In this class we will focus on basic honeybee biology, the caste and rolls of bees that live in a colony and cover the ecology of honeybees.
 In the lab we will learn about hive preparation, location, how to install packaged bees or swarms, and what to look for in your new expanding colony.